bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 float right, and then clear.
 It&apos;s not float clear, it&apos;s just clear and I have both, and that&apos;s all I&apos;m doing around here.
 Let&apos;s change this to float left.
+Very straightforward.</p>

-Very straightforward.
-I refresh and you&apos;ll see that my image pops here, and now the content here is wrapping around to the right hand side.
+<p>I refresh and you&apos;ll see
+that my image pops here, and now the content here is wrapping around to the right hand side.
 I shrink the screen, you&apos;ll see the content comes right up to the edge of the image there.
 This clearme, if I get rid of the clear me, you&apos;ll see now this h2 and more of this font or this paragraph comes, and it just flows continuously around the image until it doesn&apos;t need to anymore.
 Now if I was to take a second image, they&apos;re both floated left, I&apos;m stacking them next to each other with no clear, you&apos;ll see they just float left and right.
 Just all the way to left, they&apos;ll keep going.
-I&apos;ll push down there adding another image.
-Now what happens is there&apos;s a decision because I don&apos;t have enough width, these are fixed width.
+I&apos;ll push down there adding another image.</p>

+<p>Now what happens is there&apos;s a decision because
+I don&apos;t have enough width, these are fixed width.
 Once my screen gets small enough, it floats down here and content comes spilling up from up top.
 This is where here, I think maybe on these